ssardina-planning/nugat-0.5.4/README.md

         make[2]: *** No rule to make target '/home/ssardina/src/NuSMV/NuSMV-2.5.4/nusmv/librbcdag.la', needed by 'NuGaT'.
 Stop.

+    To avoid this, when you installed nusmv, it created an extra library librbcdag  in <nusmv-build-dir>/lib/ Please copy files that have "rbc" in their name from <nusmv-build-dir>/lib to nusmv source folder.

-2. Compile NuGAT using the **source** dir of NuSMV 2.5.0 (not its installation):
+3. Compile NuGAT using the **source** dir of NuSMV 2.5.0 (not its installation):

-        ./configure --prefix=/opt/NuGAT-0.5.4/ --with-nusmv-dir=/home/ssardina/src/NuSMV/NuSMV-2.5.4/nusmv/
+        $ ./configure --prefix=/opt/NuGAT-0.5.4/ --with-nusmv-dir=/home/ssardina/src/NuSMV/NuSMV-2.5.4/nusmv/
-        make
-        sudo make install

-        ./configure --prefix=/opt/NuGAT-0.5.4/
-            --with-nusmv-dir=/home/ssardina/src/NuSMV-2.5.4/nusmv/ CC=/usr/bin/gcc-4.7
-        make
+        $ make
-        sudo make install
+        $ sudo make install

-  See we use the source tree used to compile NuSMV and not the thing that was deployed in the system when make all was done for nusmv.

-  (For some reason, NuGat does not compile against newer versions of NuSMV.)

-We refer to INSTALL for detail instructions for 0.5.4.
-What follows are the original instructions for 0.5.0:

-Below we assume that your have successfully compiled NuSMV 2.5.
-We further denote the full path of the "nusmv" directory of that installation by $(nusmv_dir).

-Basic building steps:

-1. Download NuGaT into a convenient directory, e.g., /tmp.

-2. Move to the directory where you would like to build NuGaT and unpack the distributions:

-	% cd /home/nusmv		    # for example
-	% tar -xvjf /tmp/NuGaT-0.5.0.tar.bz2

-   The configure script of NuGaT tries to locate NuSMV 2.5 and NuGaT in the same subdirectory.
-For this reason we use "nusmv" as the name of this subdirectory because this follows the example in the NuSMV README.

-3. Move into the NuGaT directory and run configure, which will determine some system-specific parameters and create the Makefile.
-Use the --with-nusmv-dir option to indicate the location of NuSMV 2.5.

-	% cd NuGaT-0.5.0                    # let this be $(nugat_dir)
-	% ./configure --with-nusmv-dir=$(nusmv_dir)

-   Note: Not all checks will return "yes".
-This is normal and should not affect compilation.
-However, do be concerned with any warnings "configure" produces.

-   Note: Occasionally, configure will make a bad guess or will choose a default you do not want.
-In this case, simply edit the Makefile at this point.

-4. Build NuGaT by running GNU's make utility:

-	% make

    This builds an executable "NuGaT" in the current directory.

+#### LTL GAME

-5. Checking LTLGAME properties currently requires a slightly modified version of the LTL to B\"uchi translator available in Lily.
+Checking LTLGAME properties currently requires a slightly modified version of the LTL to B\"uchi translator available in Lily.

    1. Download lily-2008-06-19.tar.gz from the following URL: http://www.iaik.tugraz.at/content/research/design_verification/lily/lily-2008-06-19.tar.gz